 When using a tow-behind sprayer, you have to attach it to a tractor or ATV with a mounting bracket.
 The mounting brackets come in different shapes and sizes.

 If it’s not compatible with your current tow hitch attachment, you either have to buy an extension or change the hitch.

 You can attach a universal hitch mounting bracket to any powered vehicle.
-It's a great money and time-saving feature that is worth considering.
+It’s great money and time-saving feature that is worth considering.

 You must clean the sprayer after use.
 It prevents any clogging in the nozzle and improves the life of the storage tank.
 Follow these steps to clean the pull-behind sprayer.